jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 The more problems you solve, the more familiar they begin to feel.
 Different industries, different projects—but underneath, the same core themes appear again and again.

 That's your "book of rhymes."
-It's a growing collection of mental patterns—past successes, close calls, and hard-won lessons that guide your judgment.
+It's a collection of mental patterns—past successes, close calls, and hard-won lessons that guide your judgment.

 It's not about memorizing trivia.
 It's about recognizing the familiar: deadlines that slip, risks that escalate, shortcuts that backfire.
 The more varied your domains and experiences, the more dense and useful your book becomes.
+A cross-domain rhyme is the best kind.

 And this is where curiosity pays off.
 Every detour, every side project, every strange challenge you take on builds that book.
 Curiosity isn't just a way to explore new things—it's how you gather the raw material for future insight.